 I sometimes question myself why I do what I do, and how the heck did I get into it so deep.
 But the thing is, travel is something one can not shake off, something that only one could suppress as long as one can, and one can only find enough excuses not pursue it until you run out of reasons not to.

-Understand and Live With It — That You’re a Filipina traveling by herself.
+Understand and Live With It – That You’re a Single Filipina Traveler On The Road By Herself

 Two things I am practicing to be good at.
 My pursuits of travel has entertained the rebel in me, and so far, the rebel is well preoccupied.
 Filipino traditions stems deeply in my family, and in as much as I want to feed my wanderlust, I always felt the need to lessen my family’s worries and make them understand that I am in good hands.
 Even if it means that these are but my own.
 So much as I try to be understanding of how other Filipinos look at me when they find me wandering by myself.
 I try to understand with that those judging eyes are of concerns, and full of questions, I try not push my familiar to the norms of the society I grew out of.

 Not every Filipino family is as understanding when it comes to having their dalagitas traveling.
 You will meet them on the road